Have you made up your mind to stream on twitch? And want to learn how to do a test stream on Twitch.

 - Open your OBS studio and if you have not downloaded yet, so visit the OBS project website and download it first.

-- On your OBS, click on Settings that is on the very right-hand bottom.
+- On your OBS, click on Settings which is on the very right-hand bottom.

 - Now under settings, click on the Stream tab from the left-hand menu options.